PHPFusion/Addons/README.md

 # PHPFusion Addons

-No Warranty & No Support Our admins will not answer any questions on the repositories.
+No Warranty & no support our admins will not answer any questions on the repositories.

+> Compatibility with older versions is not guaranteed.